KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 ## 13. Export-Driven Authentication Run

 After completing the manual run, repeat the same authentication flow with shell exports.
-This pass is for repeatability and easier test reuse.
+This pass improves repeatability and future test reuse.

 > [!IMPORTANT]
 > If you are continuing in the same terminal session from the manual run and your variables are still set, continue directly to **13.1 Export `SECRET_HASH`**.
 If you opened a new terminal, skipped the manual run, or are returning later, collect the values below from the AWS Console and export them before continuing.